-The Operator is committed to continuously improve its emergency preparedness and response plans to ensure, not only the health and safety of employees, but also the continuity of its quarry and crushing operations.
+The Operator is committed to continuously improving its emergency preparedness and response plans to ensure, not only the health and safety of employees, but also the continuity of its quarry and crushing operations.
 Emerging issues and concerns that may require emergency preparedness and response plans are immediately assessed to put controls in place and to ready the organization in the face of crisis.

-The Operator currently does not perceive any risk related to increased level of temperature and how this may affect the operations.
-However, weather conditions are sought on a weekly basis to prepare employees on the eventuality of rains or even high temperature that may affect their health, safety, and well-being.
-The Operator conducts quarterly Emergency Response Drills for Medical Injuries and weekly scheduling of Emergency Response Team, and provides weekly weather forecast.
+The Operator currently does not perceive any risk related to the increased level of temperature and how this may affect the operations.
+However, weather conditions are sought weekly to prepare employees for the eventuality of rain or elevated temperatures that may affect their health, safety, and well-being.
+The Operator conducts quarterly Emergency Response Drills for Medical Injuries and weekly scheduling of Emergency Response Team and provides weekly weather forecast.